 Despite the sage grouse’s danger, the U.S. Fish and Wildlife Service denied a 2005 petition filed by the Center and allies to recognize the Mono Basin sage grouse as a distinct population and federally grant it threatened or endangered status.
 While acknowledging the population’s uniqueness, in 2006 the Service failed to acknowledge significant evidence of its risk for extinction.
 Finally, two years after the petition was submitted and six months after we and our allies filed a lawsuit, the Service agreed to withdraw its 2006 pronouncement, in April 2008 announcing it would consider the bird for Endangered Species Act listing.
 But another two years after that, the agency declared that while the bird deserved Endangered Species Act listing, protection was “precluded” due to a lack of resources — so the Center filed a notice of intent to sue in March 2010.
 Even though the bird had been declared deserving of protection, in September 2010 the state of Nevada announced it would allow sage-grouse hunting in portions of eight counties.

 In 2011 the Center reached a landmark agreement with the Fish and Wildlife Service compelling the agency to move forward on protections for the Mono Basin sage grouse population — as well as the greater sage grouse as a whole and more than 750 other species.
-As the result of our settlement, in 2013, the Service proposed Endangered Species Act protection for the Mono Basin sage grouse, along with a proposed designation of 1,868,017 acres of critical habitat.
-By that time the population had declined by up to 70 percent.
-But in 2015 the agency reversed course without adequate justification or explanation, finding that the bird did not warrant federal protection.
-So early the next year the Center and allies sued again for Endangered Species Act protections for Mono Basin sage grouse.
+As the result of our settlement, in 2013, the Service proposed Endangered Species Act protection for the Mono Basin sage grouse, along with a proposed designation of 1,868,017 acres of critical habitat (at a point at which the population had declined by up to 70 percent).
+In 2015 the agency reversed course without adequate justification or explanation, finding that the bird "did not warrant" federal protection, so early the next year the Center and allies sued again for Endangered Species Act protections for Mono Basin sage grouse.
 We'll continue to fight for this unique bird — for as long as it takes.